 How to Apply for a Coding Exemption

-Here are the steps to applying for a coding exemption from the MMDA:
+Here are the steps to applying for a MMDA coding exemption:

 - Write a letter of request for a coding exemption.
 Address the letter to the Office of the Chairman - MMDA.